hrawat640-collab/Skillmapping/context.md

 # Skillmapping — System Context (`context.md`)

 This document summarizes the repository for onboarding.
-It reflects the codebase layout as of the latest inspection.
+It reflects the codebase as of the latest inspection (orchestrated role search, Supabase-backed `backend/`, semantic metadata tooling).

 ---